lebinary/capacity-task/README.md

 # **Dataset**

 - You are given a sample dataset which contains sailing-level raw data China-Main ↔︎ North Europe Main trading routes.
-- You will need to be aware of the following :
+- You will need to be aware of the following:
     - To define the week within which the capacity of a given vessel should be assigned, you will need to find the latest point of departure from the origin region (`china_main`) for that particular vessel and service.
-    - One vessel and service combination can be identified based on the following unique identifiers. :
+    - One vessel and service combination can be identified based on the following unique identifiers:
         - `service_version_and_roundtrip_identfiers`
         - `origin_service_version_and_master`
         - `destination_service_version_and_master`